 Day 10: Kennicott to Anchorage: – This morning we depart Kennicott Glacier Lodge towards Anchorage and head back home.
 This will be an early morning departure.
 Our expected drive time to Anchorage is approximately 8 hours.
 We will arrive intoAnchorage by 7:30pm.
 Overnight in Anchorage.

 ABOUT THIS TOUR: Adventure travel is exactly is as its name implies, an adventure!
 Although every attempt is made to adhere to these itineraries, participants need to acknowledge and willingly accept the unexpected route and itinerary changes due to factors beyond our control.
 Please keep in mind that due to Alaska’s extreme and fast climate changes, we cannot guarantee a glacier landing on our Talkeetna portion of this trip.

 ACTIVITY LEVEL: MODERATE: Guests should be able to walk short distances on uneven ground.
-The longest required walk is two to three miles round-trip over a relatively flat trail, for the purpose of observing and photographing the brown bears.
-Trails surfaces for our various walks vary, from paved to uneven natural terrain.
+The longest required walk is two to three miles round-trip over a relatively flat trail, for the purpose of observing and photographing the Kennicott copper mine area.
+Trails surfaces for our various walks vary, from paved to hilly uneven natural terrain.
 Tour participants must be able to walk this distance.